5 High-Dividend REITs to Buy Now

 Sabra Health Care operates as a REIT that owns and manages 432 health care properties, such as skilled nursing and transitional care facilities, senior housing communities, specialty hospitals and other health care facilities.
 Including one joint venture, the REIT’s total capacity exceeds 50,000 beds across all its facilities.

-The REIT’s current $0.45 quarterly distribution corresponds to a $1.80 annual payout and a 7.8% forward dividend yield, which is 3.6% higher than the company’s own 7.5% dividend yield average over the last five years.
-Additionally, Sabra Health Care’s current yield is also more than double the 3.8% average yield of the entire Financial sector, as well as 80% higher than the simple average yield of the company’s peers in the Health Care Facilities REIT’s industry segment.
+The REIT’s current $0.30 quarterly distribution corresponds to a $1.20 annual payout and a 7.0% forward dividend yield.
+Additionally, Sabra Health Care’s current yield is nearly double the 3.8% average yield of the entire Financial sector, as well as 80% higher than the simple average yield of the company’s peers in the Health Care Facilities REIT’s industry segment.

 5 High Dividend REITs to Buy Now: #3